 Cincinnati has wonderful resources for seniors with dementia, their loved ones, and their caregivers to participate in.
 Scripps Gerontology’s Opening Minds through Art is a program designed for seniors with memory loss to reconnect with their own strengths through art.
 The Cincinnati Art Museum offers accessibility programs for individuals with various special needs, including programs for seniors with dementia.
 The Cincinnati chapter of the Alzheimer’s Association offers support groups, education programs, fundraisers, and more events for seniors with dementia and their families to get involved.

-Legacy Living of Florence, Trustwell Living at Fairfield Place and StoryPoint Fairfield are the top-rated Memory Care facilities near Cincinnati, OH.
+Legacy Living of Florence, StoryPoint Fairfield and The Woodlands of Hamilton are the top-rated Memory Care facilities near Cincinnati, OH.
 These Memory Care facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 The average cost of Memory Care in Cincinnati is $5,051 per month.
 This cost may vary based on location, amenities, floorplan, level of care and other factors.